 Avoid venting your frustrations to co-workers

 It’s human nature to want to air your grievances to the world, and that’s fine.
-But grabbing your closest co-worker and give them an unwanted earful about how awful things are going isn’t going to help them.
+But grabbing your closest co-worker and give them an unwanted earful about how awful things are won’t help them.
 While it might be comforting to you, it’s bound to spread some negativity throughout your office.
 While there are some productive ways to vent in the office, sometimes it’s better to shut up and keep those complaints to yourself; by staying quiet, you avoid the risk of saying the first hateful thing that comes to mind.

 If you absolutely need to get something off your chest, consider writing an email with your thoughts and frustrations.
 BUT DON’T SEND IT.
 Better yet, just write it down somewhere.
 This way you can get all of that negativity out, take a deep breath and move on.